 Narrandum also allows for a more flexible representation of customer journeys than UXPressia in some ways.
 For example, UXPressia's "Process and channels" allows you to specify how an interaction takes place, such as in person, over the phone, or via chat, but you can choose only one channel per customer journey stage.
 Narrandum, on the other hand, lets you specify as many touch points as you like.
 And if you find that the 40 or so built-in touchpoints aren't right for your particular case, you can add your own.

 It's a similar pattern with another crucial aspect of the customer journey map: personas.
 In the free version of UXPressia, a journey is about just one person.
+If you want to create something more complex, with interactions between multiple stakeholders, you'll need to pay for a subscription.
 With Narrandum, not only can a journey feature multiple characters, but you can also decide which characters appear in which scenes.
 So while your primary persona might be present throughout the story, their colleague is only around when they're in the office, their partner will be present in scenes set at home, and their best friend might only turn up once to give them advice.
+This fine-grained control allows for some really sophisticated modelling of real-world circumstances.

 Speaking of personas, let's take a more detailed look at how the two services handle them.